Skip to content

 import foo.bar.qux # automatically have both `@jaxtyped` and the specified

-# typechecker applied to all of their functions.
+# typechecker applied to all of their functions and

 with install_import_hook("foo", "beartype.beartype"):